Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Descent of the base field of abelian varieties

 \section{Descent of the base field of abelian varieties}

-Let $L / k$ be any field extension.
-We will discuss in this section when an abelian variety over $L$ can be defined over $k$, and will give a remark on the trace of an abelian variety.
+Let $F / k$ be any field extension.
+We discuss in this section when an abelian variety over $F$ can be defined over $k$, and give a remark on the trace of an abelian variety.

-Let us begin with a lemma: \begin{Lemma} Let $A$ and $B$ be abelian varieties over $L$ and $k$ respectively.
-If $\phi : B_{L} \to A$ is an \'etale isogeny, then $A$ and $\phi$ are defined over $k$: precisely, there exists a subgroup scheme $G$ of $B$ over $k$ such that $\Ker \phi = G\otimes_{k} L$ and hence $A = (B / G)_{L}$. \end{Lemma}
+Let us begin with a lemma. \begin{Lemma} Let $A$ and $B$ be abelian varieties over $F$ and $k$ respectively.
+If $\phi : B_{F} \to A$ is an \'etale isogeny, then $A$ and $\phi$ are defined over $k$: precisely, there exists a subgroup scheme $G$ of $B$ over $k$ such that $\Ker \phi = G_{F}$ and hence $A = (B / G)_{F}$. \end{Lemma}